ground-creative/openvoice-docker/README.md

 4) Change environment variables in env.sample file and rename it to .env

+* Remember to add the correct cuda image in the env file.
+Ex: DOCKER_IMAGE=nvidia/cuda:12.5.0-devel-ubuntu22.04

 ** You can remove the link to the api from the env file if you jut want to install OpenVoice

 ## Usage